Caldor Fire Update: Stretch Of Highway 50 Reopens; Residents Return To Burned-Out Grizzly Flats Neighborhoods

 The highway still remains closed from 36 Mile Stone to Sawmill Road, within a few miles of South Lake Tahoe, according to the California Department of Transportation.

-Elsewhere, the El Dorado sheriff downgraded evacuation orders to warnings for:MORE NEWS: Mick Brigden, Tour Manager for Rolling Stones, Dies in Accident at Santa Rosa Home
+Elsewhere, the El Dorado sheriff downgraded evacuation orders to warnings for:MORE NEWS: Dixie Fire Threatens SETI Antenna Array Used to Search For Extraterrestrial Life

 - Christmas Valley — All residences accessed from Highway 89 south of Highway 50 in Meyers through Christmas Valley and including all of South Upper Truckee.